practicusai/docs/docs/tutorial/worker-node-intro.md

 - Click on the _Cloud_ button to open the _Cloud Workers_ tab
 - Make sure the selected local for your computer, or the optimal _AWS Cloud Region_.
 The closest region geographically will usually give you the best internet network performance
-- Click _Launch New_
+- Click _Start New_

 ![](img/cloud-intro/cloud-tab.png)

-- Pick the type (size) of your Cloud Worker
+- Pick the _Cloud Worker Size_ of your Cloud Worker
-- Click ok to launch
+- Click ok to _Start new Cloud Worker_

 The default size will be enough for most tasks.
 You can also choose the free cloud tier.